CodeF53/personal-site/content/minecraft_mods.md

 Each project can be read about in detail on [my Modrinth page](https://modrinth.com/user/F53/mods).
 Independently made several quality of life mods for Minecraft Java Edition
-- 42 thousand downloads as of November 2023.
+- 178 thousand downloads as of February 2024.
 - experience in working on adding functionality to a large, uncommented codebase
 - early experience with collaborating with others on Github